-The calendar or weekly bulletin published by your local congregation might have said the following for Thursday, April 5, 2012:
+The calendar or weekly bulletin published by your local congregation might have said the following for a Thursday in March or April:

 Maundy Thursday: This evening we will have a Communion service with optional footwashing.
 Services will begin at 7:00 p.m.
 Please bring your own towel and water pan.
 This is our annual commemoration of the Last Supper that Jesus Christ had with his disciples.
 In this service, we along with Christians everywhere remember the meaning of Jesus’ love and his death for our sins.